mvankatwyk1/NBA-Salary-Prediction/README.md

 # NBA Salary Prediction
 Question:
-Build different models and find the best one to see how accurately an NBA Player's salary can be predicted based on many different features.
-With the top model, find the top five features that contribute most to this prediction
+Out of different machine learning models, which model most accurately predicts an NBA Player's salary?
+With the top model, what are the top five features that contribute most to this prediction?

 Finding the data:
 The data is found on two different websites-